 - The prevalence of each of the associated sequela is multiplied by a ‘disability weight’ for the sequela capturing its severity.
 Disability weights represent the magnitude of health loss associated with each sequela.
 The weights are measured on a scale from 0 to 1, where 0 equals a state of full health and 1 equals death GBD collaborators, 2016.

 - These figures for each sequelae associated with the disease or condition are then summed to give an overall estimate of the morbidity associated with the disease.

-Years of life lost and years lived with disability are measures of the impact of disease on length of life and on loss of health respectively.
+Years of life lost and years lived with disability are measures of the impact of disease on the length of life and on the loss of health respectively.
 They are said to give a measure of the ‘burden of disease’ in a population.
 Years of life lost is said to be a measure of the burden of premature death.
 Years lived with disability is said to be a measure of the burden of poor health and disability, also the burden of morbidity and also simply, ‘health loss’.

 8. Data notes

 Absolute and age-standardised rate measures